 I think Luke wants to emphasize that there must be joy and thankfulness every time one realizes how almighty and merciful God is just like Elizabeth and Mary did!
-There must be an awareness of how finite humans are in relation to God's Infinity.
+There must be an awareness of how God always keeps His promises.
 And yes to know for sure to God even the impossible is possible!